 - A project summary of up to 300 words must be provided on the application form.
 Please note that applicants that are applying in the 6-12 grade level category must complete the project summary section themselves.
 Applicants in the K-5 grade level may be advised by the sponsor and sponsors may assist in the writing of the project summary. - A more detailed description of the project, no more than five pages, and addressing each of the evaluation criterion should be attached to the application. - Applicants may submit up to five additional pages of photographs, newspaper articles, and other supporting materials to provide a more comprehensive view of the project.
-Accompanying videos must be web-based with functioning links (e.g., no CDs). - Sponsors must sign and date page A-2 of the application.
-Sponsors will be notified of the application status in early May 2017. - All application materials must be and received by March 1, 2017.
+Accompanying videos must be web-based with functioning links (e.g., no CDs). - Sponsors must sign and date page A-2 of the application. - All application materials must be and received by February 1, 2019.
+See instructions below for submitting an application.

-Submissions Instructions
+Submission Instructions

-- Applications can be submitted electronically (email) or by hard copy (U.S. mail or commercial delivery service). - All sponsors will receive a confirmation email upon receipt of the application package. - Email completed application materials to PEYA@epa.gov by 11:59 p.m.
-ET on March 1, 2017.
-Applicants are encouraged to combine application materials into as few attachments as possible. - Hard copies must be delivered by 5:00 p.m.
-ET on March 1, 2017 to be eligible for consideration. - Mail completed application materials to: U.S. Environmental Protection Agency Office of Environmental Education
+- Applications can be submitted electronically (email) or by hard copy (U.S. mail or commercial delivery service).

+- All sponsors will receive a confirmation email upon receipt of the application package.

+- Email completed application materials to PEYA@epa.gov by 11:59 p.m.
+ET on February 1, 2019.
+Applicants are encouraged to combine application materials into as few attachments as possible.

+- Hard copies must be delivered by 5:00 p.m.
+ET on February 1, 2019, to be eligible for consideration.

+- Mail completed application materials to:

+U.S. Environmental Protection Agency

+Office of Environmental Education

-Attn: President's Environmental Youth Award Program William Jefferson Clinton North, Room 1426 1200 Pennsylvania Ave, NW, MC 1704-A Washington, DC 20460
+Attn: President's Environmental Youth Award Program

+William Jefferson Clinton North, Room 1426

+1200 Pennsylvania Ave, NW, MC 1704-A

+Washington, DC 20460